jrshipps/jrshipps/README.md

 - ⚡ Fun fact: Cherish the air you breathe.
 You never know when you are going to take your last breath

 <!---
-jrshipps/jrshipps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+jrshipps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->